 - To improve adolescent sexual and reproductive health and rights programs, policies, and outcomes in Honduras, Guatemala, Belize and Quintana Roo, Mexico, by developing the next generation of young leaders in the Mesoamerican region.

 - To strengthen the capacity of organizations working locally to create lasting improvements in sexual and reproductive health and rights for young people in their countries.

-As of 2014, the Program has trained more than 200 young leaders and over 400 local organizations and government institutions to improve SRHR.
-Teams from each country have designed and implemented 41 SRHR Leadership Action Plans reaching over 27,000 young people, and hundreds of organizations.
+As of 2019, GOJoven International and the GOJoven Alumni Associations have trained & graduated more than 400 young leaders and over 440 local organizations and government institutions to improve ASRHR.
+Teams of GOJoven Fellows from each country have designed and implemented 68 SRHR Leadership Action Plans reaching over 40,000 young people, and hundreds of organizations.